The Transformation Paradox

 The brain’s response to business transformation is not metaphorical stress.
 It is a measurable cascade of neurological events that directly impair the cognitive functions transformation leadership requires.

 This creates a compounding neurological trap.
 The transformation requires new learning, new strategic frameworks, new ways of operating.
-But the sustained threat environment the transformation itself generates impairs the hippocampal learning capacity required for exactly that adaptation.
+But the sustained threat environment the transformation itself generates impairs the learning capacity required for exactly that adaptation.
 The longer the transformation continues without addressing this neural constraint, the more entrenched the impairment becomes.

 Temporal Discounting Under Threat